Jump To Section

 What Are Mice Eating in My Pantry?

-Wild mice prefer to be camouflaged by heavy brush areas so they can’t be detected by their predators.Since many wild animals hunt mice for food, mice must build hidden nests to avoid detection.
+Wild mice prefer to be camouflaged by heavy brush areas so they can’t be detected by their predators.
+Since many wild animals hunt mice for food, mice must build hidden nests to avoid detection.
 The color variation in mice enables them to remain hidden within their habitat, which enhances their survival rate.

-Mice do not like cold weather and will use their nesting-making abilities to be sure the nest stays warm.They construct their nest by layering leaves, grass, bark and small pieces of fabric that they discover.
+Mice do not like cold weather and will use their nest making abilities to be sure the nest stays warm.
+They construct their home by layering leaves, grass, bark and small pieces of fabric that they discover.
 Mice spend their daytime hours nestled within their warm nest before venturing out at night to find food.
-One of these small animals probably squeezed through that door crack to get inside your home.
-When morning comes, you notice the disturbance in the kitchen along with the tiny tracks and wonder, “What are mice eating in my pantry?”
+One of these small animals probably squeezed through that door crack you’ve been meaning to fix in order to get inside your home.
+When morning comes, you may notice a disturbance in the kitchen along with their tiny tracks and wonder, “What are mice eating in my pantry?”

 There’s a Mouse in the House

 Mice are omnivores, which means they eat both meat and plants in their diet.
 In the forest, mice eat on different types of plants, berries, and seeds.
-Every so often they will also have a juicy worm or insect and if food is really scarce, they will turn to eat each other.
+Every so often they will also have a juicy worm or insect and if food is really scarce, they will turn to eating each other.

 Mice can be very resourceful in taking advantage of storing food during spring, summer, and fall when it is nice and warm.
 They will store up on nuts and seeds in their nests for the cold winter months.